Rustimation/Pylontech-Battery-Monitoring/README.md

-# Pylontech Battery Monitoring via WiFi
+# Pylontech Battery Monitoring via WiFi/WLAN

 This project allows you to control and monitor Pylontech US2000B, US2000C and US3000C batteries via console port over WiFi.
 It it's a great starting point to integrate battery with your home automation.